 The sleek Nouvelle-Chinoiserie interior takes advantage of the view and is smartly appointed in dark wood and richly textured fabrics, with jewel-toned glass bottles cleverly encased in slender pillars.
 Toward the back of the restaurant, rows of black tassels dangle from the ceiling and elegant Chinese vases line the shelves.

 The menu, like the decor, brings elements of the traditional into a modern context.
-Chef Kenichi Takase's creative adaptations of classic Chinese recipes are imbued with nostalgically authentic flavors and accented with surprising touches.
+Chef Kenichi Takase's creative adaptations of classic Chinese recipes are imbued with nostalgic flavors and accented with surprising touches.
 The first course, a vibrant mix of thinly sliced vegetables and deep-fried tofu, tossed with fresh lime juice and crunchy peanuts, was a palate-stimulating departure from the cold chicken or jellyfish salads typically served at dim sum.

 Steamed dumplings veered toward the traditional; a chewy crescent the color of pale jade was stuffed with chopped mushrooms and bitter greens, while the har gow was simply filled with fresh, sweet shrimp.
 Fried morsels, like the ginger-infused crab puff, and crispy prawn wonton drizzled with mango mayonnaise, were unmistakably contemporary in feel and execution.
 All of the dishes were delicately flavored and seasoned to perfection.
 Throughout the meal, condiments like soy sauce and vinegar were never offered - or needed.